Citizenship-based taxation impacts all U.S.-connected people, including citizens, green card holders, and others with U.S. ties.

 With respect to the filing thresholds, filing can be beneficial to claim refunds or credits.
 For example, the Child Tax Credit is a refundable credit available to all American parents, regardless of whether they reside in the U.S.

 Finding a reliable expat tax provider who understands and can explain these provisions and reporting requirements is crucial due to their complexity and potential penalties.
+For example, citizenship-based taxation also limits your ability to invest locally, with many harmless-looking foreign funds (including ETFs and mutual funds) triggering punitive taxation due to PFIC rules.

 Common Ways to Avoid Double Taxation

-The Foreign Earned Income Exclusion (FEIE) allows qualifying expats to exclude up to $126,500 in 2024 (for taxes filed in 2025) and $130,000 in 2025 (for taxes filed in 2026) foreign-earned income from U.S. taxation.
+The Foreign Earned Income Exclusion (FEIE) allows qualifying expats to exclude up to $130,000 in 2025 (for taxes filed in 2026) in foreign-earned income from U.S. taxation.

 On the other hand, the Foreign Tax Credit (FTC) provides a dollar-for-dollar reduction in U.S. taxes owed for foreign taxes paid.
 Both are useful, but whether one or both should be applied to your particular situation depends on many different factors.